-The subject property does not meet this criterion.
 A local and regional newspaper records database search was conducted for the garage.
-The city's building permits do not have information regarding the specific year the garage was constructed, nor does it indicate the designer or builder of the structure.
+The city's building permits, and the 1991 Historical Inventory Sheet do not have information regarding the specific year the garage was constructed, nor do they indicate the designer or builder of the accessory structure.
 However, given the limited architectural features of the building, it can be reasonably assumed that the structure is not the notable work of an architect or master builder whose individual work has significantly influenced the development of the City.